Faculty of Oriental Studies

 IRANIANISTICS

-Foreign partners are the Consulate General of the Islamic Republic of Iran in Almaty, the Cultural Representation at the Consulate General, and the Saadi Foundation (Iran).
+International partners of the department include the Consulate General of the Islamic Republic of Iran in Almaty, the Iranian Cultural Center under the Consulate General, the Consulate General of the Republic of Tajikistan in Almaty, and the Saadi Foundation (Iran).

 Grant and foreign projects